Chitranibha Chowdhury

 Chitranibha Chowdhury (27 November 1913 – 9 November 1999) was a twentieth-century Indian artist, a member of the Bengal School of Art, and one of the first female painters in Bengal.
 She created over a thousand artworks, including landscapes, still lifes, decorative art, murals, and portraits.
-She was a student of Nandalal Bose and was the first female painting teacher in Shantiniketan Kolabhaban.Her real name Nibhanani Bose to Chitranibha Bose by Rabindranath Tagore.
+She was a Nandalal Bose student and the first female painting teacher in Kala Bhavana, Shantiniketan.
+Her real name Nibhanani Bose was changed to Chitranibha Bose by Rabindranath Tagore.

 Early life

 She was born Nibhanani, to Saratkumari Devi and Dr. Bhagaban Chandra Bose at Jiagunje, in the Murshidabad district of present West Bengal.
 During her youth, her family relocated to Gomoh and then to Chandpur.
 There, in 1927, at the age of fourteen, her alpanas brought her to the attention of Monoranjan Chowdhury, a member of a highly educated and cultured Zamindar family of Lamchor, and he arranged for her to marry his younger brother, Niranjan Chowdhury.